Commercial surrogacy is often the preferred kind of surrogacy for intended parents and surrogates where it is legally allowed.

 While commercial surrogacy used to be legal in countries around the world, new legislation has restricted the availability of commercial surrogacy.
 In fact, many countries today have banned the practice.

-If commercial surrogacy is legal in your state, the details of your process will be agreed upon during the legal contract phase.
-In this process, your individual surrogacy attorney will negotiate with the intended parents’ lawyer to make sure that your rights and interests are protected throughout your commercial surrogacy.
-He or she will help determine exactly what your base compensation will look like.
+If commercial gestational surrogacy is legal in your state, the details of your process will be agreed upon during the legal contract phase.
+In this process, your surrogacy attorney will negotiate with the intended parents’ lawyer to make sure your rights and interests are protected throughout your commercial surrogacy.
+They will help determine what your base compensation will look like, too.

-Why is There a Debate over Commercial Surrogacy?
+Why is There a Debate About Commercial Surrogacy?

-It’s also important to realize that commercial surrogacy in the United States varies greatly depending on the state laws involved, the situations of the intended parents and surrogates, and other surrogacy details.
-If you’re considering being a surrogate in a commercial surrogacy, it’s important to fully understand the pros and cons associated with your particular surrogacy circumstances before committing to this path.
+If you’re considering being a surrogate in a commercial surrogacy, it’s important to understand the pros and cons associated with your surrogacy circumstances before committing to this path.

-- Commercial surrogacy gives women the chance to be compensated fairly for a process that takes much of their time and energy (not to mention their body) for a year or more.
+- Commercial surrogacy allows women to be compensated fairly for a process that takes their time and energy, and involves their body for a year or more.

-- Well-regulated commercial surrogacy is safe and protects the rights of both surrogates and intended parents.
+- Well-regulated commercial surrogacy is safe and protects the rights of surrogates and intended parents.

-- Commercial surrogacies are negotiated and agreed upon early in the process to prevent any miscommunication or disputes over compensation and reimbursement amounts.
+- Commercial surrogacies are negotiated and agreed upon early in the process to prevent miscommunication or disputes about compensation and reimbursement amounts.

 - Commercial surrogacy can be more expensive for intended parents, although both compensated and altruistic surrogacy will always be free for a surrogate.

-- Commercial surrogacy may exploit vulnerable women in countries where it is not well regulated.
+- Commercial surrogacy may exploit vulnerable women in areas where it is not well regulated.